Home » Ted Bundy Seattle Locations » This Location

 It is important to point out that Bundy was an impulsive creature who often found it difficult to keep his urges under control.
 Therefore, it is also plausible that he selected this new site simply because it was much closer to Seattle.

-During his final confession to King County detective Robert Keppel in 1989, Bundy stated that he buried Georgann Hawkins' head on a rocky hillside near the Issaquah body site.
+During his final confession to King County detective Robert Keppel in 1989, Bundy claimed that he buried Georgann Hawkins' head on a rocky hillside near the Issaquah body site.

-According to Bundy, he carried her head about 25-50 yards north along the old dirt road.
+He said that he carried her head about 25–50 yards north along the dirt road.
 He then turned left and walked through the trees for about 10 yards.

 At that point, he came across an area that was "very rocky" and "very hilly."

-Sadly, despite a thorough search of the suspected site, investigators were unable to find any trace of Georgann.
+Despite a thorough search of the suspected site, investigators were unable to find any trace of Hawkins.

 Bundy's confession took place nearly 15 years after Hawkins was murdered.
-He had also been drinking heavily at the time.
+He had also been drinking heavily at the time of the incident.
 Consequently, his memory of the crime may have been distorted.

-It is also possible that Georgann's remains were disturbed in the decade and a half that followed her disappearance.
+It is also possible that Hawkins' remains were disturbed in the decade and a half that followed her disappearance.

 Although Bundy was a liar and a manipulator, it is the author's opinion that he was telling the truth in this particular case.
 At the time of the confession, his execution was just over a week away.
 He was well aware that he needed to give detectives enough information to try and justify a stay of execution.